 Arts of the Americas

-Emulsion cured buckskin, dyed porcupine quills, glass beads, tin and copper tinklers, thread (cotton or linen), sinew and pigment
+Buckskin, dyed porcupine quills, glass beads, tinned sheet-iron tinklers, thread (cotton or linen), sinew and pigment

 early 19th century

 Henry L. Batterman Fund and Frank Sherman Benson Fund